 Our research activities aim to deepen the understanding of spin-related phenomena in novel spintronics materials and structures and apply the obtained insights to develop advanced spintronics devices, where electron charge, spin, and magnetization in solids are controlled.
 We also work on high-performance and ultralow-power spintronics devices to be used in integrated circuits, information processing and communication systems, brain-inspired computing, and quantum computing.
 Our studies include development of advanced materials and nanoscale devices, establishment of novel means to control magnetization with electric current or field, and related techniques for nano-fabrication and electrical characterization of the developed devices.

 Nano-Spin Materials and Devices(Assoc.
 Prof. Fukami)

-- Control of magnetization utilizing the spin-orbit interactions
+- Control of magnetization utilizing spin-orbit interactions.

-- Development of high-performance spintronics memory devices
+- Development of high-performance and low-power spintronic memory devices.

 - Applications of metallic spintronics devices for nonvolatile memories, logic integrated circuits and brain-inspired computing.